-Simple ideas for global learning: Idea 2
+Simple idea for global learning: Connection webs

 11 August, 2017

-Our second simple idea can be used to help pupils understand their place in the world and all the connections they have to others.
+This simple idea can be used to help pupils understand their place in the world and all the connections they have to others.

-Help pupils draw their own connections web.
+Help pupils draw their own connection web.
 Provide them with a piece of paper and a pencil or pen each.
 Tell them to draw themselves or simply write their name at the centre of the page.
 Next, get them to write down on the rest of the page the names of various people in their lives (e.g. mother, father, sibling(s), best friend, local shopkeeper, doctor, etc).
 In each case, they should draw a line between this person and themselves.
 A thick line means this is someone very close to them, a thinner line means the opposite.
 To finish this off, pupils can also draw lines to show how the people in their lives are connected to each other.